syclonefx/Bookshelf/README.md

 # Bookshelf
-## this is a simple app to help me learn various SQLite frameworks
+## This is a simple app to help me learn various SQLite frameworks and CoreData